TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Communication Preferences

 We may send you information about our products, notices regarding your account, and other messages related to this and other services we own, including marketing emails.
-You can unsubscribe from commercial emails by clicking on the unsubscribe link in those emails, emailing privacy@peoplesmart.com with the email address you wish to unsubscribe from.
+You can unsubscribe from commercial emails by clicking on the unsubscribe link in those emails or by emailing privacy@peoplesmart.com with the email address you wish to unsubscribe from.
 Please note that you may still receive account and billing notices from us, if applicable.

 Data Sources